fabmax/physx-jni/README.md

 # Optional, but might help in case build fails
 ./gradlew generateNativeProject

-# Build native PhysX (requires Visual Studio 2022 (Community) on Windows / clang on Linux)
+# Build native PhysX (requires Visual Studio 2022 (Community) on Windows, clang on Linux, and Xcode on MacOS)
 ./gradlew buildNativeProject

 # Generate Java/JNI code and build library